always-oles/Procrastilater/README.md

 # Procrastilater
 ### A Chrome/Opera browser extension that helps you to schedule and organize your postponed "visit/read/watch later" bookmarks and deal with them.

+## Slogan
+Stop procrastinating and overcome yourself.
+Get over your postponed bookmarks with tasks/knowledge/fun!

 ## Idea
 I am a procrastinator.
 I postpone some of my tasks/goals to the future.
 And I got **lots** of tabs and bookmarks in my browser.